-The real fun begins when you utilize your technique to play melodies on the instrument in a real banjo style.
+The real fun begins when you utilize your technique to play melodies on the instrument in authentic banjo styles.
 Melody notes can usually be organized as a group of notes, called a scale.
-Finding melody notes in a song becomes easier after you've mastered a few scales on the banjo neck, so I recommend that you start with the scales I outline in Chapter 6.
+Finding melody notes in a song becomes easier after you've mastered a few scales on the banjo neck, so I recommend that you start with the scales I outline in Chapter 4.

-After you get the feel for the scales, you can then use the right- and left-hand techniques you've already mastered to capture as many melody notes as you can and create arrangements that sound good on the instrument.
+After you get the feel for the scales, you can use the right- and left-hand techniques you master to capture as many melody notes as you can and create arrangements that sound good on the instrument.